allenstetson/StetsonHomeAutomation/README.md

 I hestitate to drop this repo from my github in case I ever come back to it in my free time, especially now that Kivy has matured.
 My guess is that, if I ever did pick this up, I'd likely use PyQt since I am so familiar with it and it is supported on so many platforms, but kivy does have its appeal particularly in the realm of mobile.

-I also hesitate to leave this in my github repo for fear that it will reflect poorly on my ability to write code, but decided that I'll reconcile that fear with this
+I also hesitate to leave this in my github repo for fear that it will reflect poorly on my ability to write code, but decided that I'll reconcile that fear with this:

-*STATEMENT TO POTENTIAL EMPLOYERS*:
+## STATEMENT TO POTENTIAL EMPLOYERS

 This code is in an infantile stage and does not represent my best work.
 While somewhat functional, it is by no means my best attempt to make something usable, readable, pretty, or representative of my skill.